grace-notes/grace-notes/_topics/reversionism.md

 **1 Pet 5:8**, “_Your adversary, the devil, prowls about like a roaring lion, seeking someone to devour._”

-“Devouring” is accomplished when you change your priorities by reverse process reversionism.
+“_Devouring_” is accomplished when you change your priorities by reverse process reversionism.

 **2 Tim 2:26**, “_they have entered the devil’s trap._”